chriswhong/console-log-geojson/README.md

 *MAJOR LIMITATION* console-log-geojson builds its geojson links by urlencoding the stringified geojson and passing it to geojson.io as a url parameter.
 This will not work with large geojson.
 I'd love your suggestions on how to get around this ([geojsonio-cli](https://github.com/mapbox/geojsonio-cli) uses github gists, but I don't think that will work without auth)

+Message me on twitter at @chris_whong if you have suggestions or want to contribute.

 ## Installation